 Can tooth enamel grow back?

 There are several products out there that promise to restore lost tooth enamel.
 And while you can do a lot to protect and strengthen your existing tooth enamel, once it has eroded, it is gone forever.
 Unlike nails and hair which grow back once cut, tooth enamel doesn't regenerate naturally.
-While growing it back may be impossible, you could opt for remineralizing it with professional help.
+While growing it back may be impossible, find out how to remineralize teeth with professional and natural solutions.